 One of the obvious safety advantages of land sailing over its water cousin is that land sailors are unlikely to drown.
 If something goes wrong, a land sailor can get out of the boat and start walking.

 Until your skills are well developed, it's a good idea not to sail too far from camp or vehicle.
 If you injure yourself, you don't want to have to trek a long way across a dry desert lake to your vehicle [source: Bassano].

-For more information on sailing and other sports, check out the links on the next page.
+For more information on sailing and other sports, check out the links below.

 - About Go Landsailing.
 (Dec.
 15, 2009)http://www.golandsailing.com/?gclid=CKHjmMHr7J4CFUKZ2AodegryJw Go Land Sailing.com